-Keep joints healthy by keeping them moving.
-The more you move, the less stiffness you'll have.
+It's the golden rule of joint health: The more you move, the less stiffness you'll have.
 Whether you're reading, working, or watching TV, change positions often.
-Take breaks from your desk or chair and move around.
+Take breaks from your desk or your chair and get active.

-Joints hurting?
-Lose just a few pounds and you'll take some strain off your hips, knees, and back.
-Extra pounds add to the load placed on these joints, increasing the risk of cartilage breakdown.
+Your size affects some of the strain on your hips, knees, and back.
 Even a little weight loss can help.
-Every pound you lose takes four pounds of pressure off the knees.
+Every pound you lose takes 4 pounds of pressure off the knees.
+Ask your doctor what's the best way for you to get started.

 Don't Stretch Before Exercise